This statistic might surprise you: according to a recent study by Telstra, half of Australian small business don't have a website.

 Attendance at Wings over Illawarra – The Sydney Airshow, has grown from 6000 to 35,000 in recent years.
 Mark Bright, owner and event coordinator for Bright Events, hosts of the airshow, attributes much of this success to his website launch in 2014.

 When we first developed the site, it was hosted on a server in the US for the simple reason that prices were a quarter of what they were in Australia.
 About 18 months ago, our server needed an update.
-I discovered Digital Pacific's prices are not only cheaper now than those offered in the US but that the hardware they're offing to host our site is more advanced, plus I can earn Qantas Points for every dollar I spend with them through Qantas Business Rewards.
+I discovered Digital Pacific's prices are not only cheaper now than those offered in the US but that the hardware they're offing to host our site is more advanced.

 We have a dedicated server.
 The event we run means our site gets very busy for a couple of months of the year and we didn't want to risk having the server crash over that period because of someone else's site issues.